LutzLange/ecs-multi-account-demo/Readme.md

 ---
 # Part 0: EKS cluster and 1st VPN setup in local account

-Populate the prepared temaplate with your current values and pass it to `eksctl` to create an AWS EKS cluster for Istio Ambient ECS demo.
+Populate the prepared temaplate with your current values and pass it to `eksctl` to create an AWS EKS cluster for Istio Ambient ECS demo.echo-service.ecs-${CLUSTER-NAME}-1.ecs.local:8080

 ```bash
 export AWS_PROFILE=$INT